-Description of Depot-Fueling Infrastructure Considered
+Description of Depot-Charging Infrastructure Considered

-In the Mixed Fleet: BEB Majority scenario, charging infrastructure is required to service a total of 24 BEBs and 22 electric cutaways, and hydrogen fueling infrastructure is also required to fuel eight FCEBs to achieve a completely zero-emission bus fleet by 2040.
+In the Mixed Fleet: BEB Majority scenario, charging infrastructure is required to service a total of 24 BEBs and additional hydrogen fueling infrastructure for eight FCEBs and four fuel cell electric cutaways to support a completely zero-emission bus fleet by 2040.
 Because there are separate costs associated with each type of ZEB technology, the facilities assessment for this scenario is broken down by each fuel type.
-The total cost of this scenario will be slightly more than \$16M.
+The total cost of this scenario will be slightly more than \$11.2M.